-You must, at a minimum, have a Canadian secondary (high school) diploma or a foreign high school diploma equal to a Canadian credential.
-If you have a foreign education you will need an Educational Credential report from a recognized organization to show that your credential is valid and equal to a Canadian credential.
+You must, at a minimum, have a Canadian secondary (high school) diploma or a foreign high school diploma.
+If you have a foreign education you will need an Educational Credential Assessment (ECA) report from a recognized organization to show that your credential is valid.

 If you already have an ECA report, it must be less than five years old when IRCC receives your PR application, should you receive a nomination certificate.
 You don't need an assessment for a Canadian degree, diploma or certificate.